-Third-party vendor management compliance practices simply cannot fall short of CFPB expectations.
+Third-party vendor management compliance practices simply cannot fall short of regulatory expectations.
 Vendors used to be satisfactory if they met performance and budget targets.
 This changed years ago with regulatory guidance that mandated that lenders should manage vendors as internal operations.
 This includes regulatory oversight as well as performance.

 As lenders, you are on the hook for any errors or harm to consumers created by your vendors.
 The only way to reduce this risk is to have an active and operating vendor management program.
+For 25 years, Bridgeforce has worked with clients to ensure their risk management program for vendors is regulator-ready by putting into place critical dependencies for external suppliers.

 Your third-party vendor management compliance program needs to ensure ongoing adherence to applicable federal and state laws and must protect consumer interests.
 Remember that both you and your vendor have one main common interest: your customer.